 You may surrender your ADSs for the purpose of withdrawal at the depositary's office.
 Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will deliver the shares and any other deposited securities underlying the ADSs to the ADS holder or a person the ADS holder designates at the office of the custodian.
-Or, at your request, risk and expense, the depositary will deliver the deposited securities at its office, if feasible.
-The deposited securities.
+Or, at your request, risk and expense, the deposited will deliver the deposited securities at its office, if feasible.
+The depositery may charge you a fee and its expenses for instructing the custodian regarding delivery of deposited securities.